wlchn/ethersee/README.md

 # Ethersee

 Simple Ethereum Explorer build on web3 and infura using React.
-You can access at <a href="https://ethersee.wanglei.io/" target="_blank">Ethersee</a>
+Demo is here: <a href="https://ethersee.wanglei.io/" target="_blank">Ethersee</a>

 ## Run
 Clone the project then install dependencies.